 -If you are coming from the airport, we can also pick you up at the BSI bus terminal.

--We accept Icelandic Krona, US dollars, Euros, and British Pounds, as well as all major credit cards, except American Express and Dinners.
+-We accept all major credit cards, except American Express and Dinners.

 - All cancellations must be made by e-mail and confirmed by Geoiceland customer service.

-- Cancellations made with more than 48 hours notice will receive full refund of the deposit, minus 2,4% of the credit card charge.
+- Cancellations made with more than 48 hours notice will receive full refund of the payment, minus 2,4% of the credit card charge.